 Sometimes you just don’t feel like making that thing you planned to make for dinner, do you?
-Here are some solutions to help you eat well and spend less.
+Here are some meal plan alternatives to help you eat well and spend less.

 My biggest challenge is when I am not in the mood for the meal I have planned/ prepared for that night.
 How do I get in the mood for it or prepare for that situation?